SvardXI/HAS_Tweaks/README.md

-Health and Stamina Tweaks - By Svard
+Health and Stamina Tweaks - By Svard (aka Kiddles)
 =
 With code from Zoryn's RegenMod
 -